 This feature is available from the Pro plan and above.

-Storyblok is a headless content management system (CMS) that helps you manage and deliver content flexibly across multiple platforms.
-This guide will show you how to integrate Storyblok with Lokalise, making your translation and localization processes simpler and more streamlined.
+Storyblok is a headless content management system (CMS) that allows flexible content management and delivery across multiple platforms.
+This guide will walk you through integrating Storyblok with Lokalise to simplify your translation and localization workflows.

 Preparations

-Before you start, check out our detailed tutorial on setting up Lokalise with Storyblok if you'd like more step-by-step guidance.
+Before getting started, check out our detailed tutorial on setting up Lokalise with Storyblok for step-by-step guidance.

 Adding languages in Storyblok

-Once your language settings are adjusted, hit Save.
+Once your language settings are configured, click Save.

 Setting translatable fields

-Next, ensure that the fields in your content schema are marked as translatable.
-To do this, go to the Block Library and click on the block you want to make translatable.
+Ensure that the fields in your content schema are marked as translatable.
+Open the Block Library and select the block you want to make translatable:

-After setting the necessary fields as translatable, you’re ready to continue in Lokalise!
+Once you've marked the necessary fields, you're ready to continue in Lokalise.

 Setting up the app

-Open your Lokalise project and click Apps in the main menu.
+Open your Lokalise project and click Content management in the top menu.

 Enter your personal access token and select your region.

-Select your Storyblok space and set the base language of your content.
-Once you’ve filled out the settings, click Save.
+Select your Storyblok space and set the base language for your content.
+Once all settings are filled in, click Save.

 That’s it!
 Your Storyblok app is now connected to Lokalise.